Python

 -

-: Block of code where an error may occur. -
+try: Block of code where an error may occur. -

-: Handles the error if raised. -
+except: Handles the error if raised. -

-: Executes when no exception occurs intry
+else: Executes when no exception occurs intry. -

-: Always executes regardless of exception.
+finally: Always executes regardless of exception.

 🔸 Important Concepts: